mfederczuk/t3m/docs/alternative-document-branch-names.md

 version control. (like this document)
 In this case, some of the original names of the branches (e.g.: `feature`, `indev`, ...) aren't as fitting.

-Because of this, there exists an assortment of alternative names that the owner of the repository may choose to use
+Because of this, there exists an assortment of alternative names that the owner of the repository MAY choose to use
 instead:

 |    Original     |          Alternative          | Defined in Section                                                         |